 This is the parameter that will do the magic.
 It adds a thread sleep as part of the instance execution—that is, on a per polling thread basis.
 The setting is measured in milliseconds.

 - How to do that?

-The property will be add in the SCA file (composite.xml) in your project.
-It is a <Service> properties related with the partner link adapter that connect in your JCA resource.
+The property will be added in the SCA file (composite.xml) in your project.
+It is a <Service> properties related with the partner link adapter that connects in your JCA resource.

 Note: it is not a binding property.

-When you deploy your code in the SOA server you will be able to check the value in the JCA adapter using EM console.
-You can also change it on the flight in case you need to tune the value and test it.
+When you deploy your code in the SOA server, you will be able to check the value in the JCA adapter using EM console.
+You can also change it on the fly, in case you need to tune the value and test it.

-Consider the scenario where you need to control throttling in a domain where you have:
+Consider a scenario where you need to control throttling in a domain that consists of: